-Because each case, injury and situation is different, it is advised that each worker use his or her own best judgement while making these decisions and to pursue normal activities as much as the condition allows.
+Because each case, injury, and situation is different, it is advised that each worker use his or her own best judgment while making these decisions and pursue normal activities as much as the condition allows.
 Additionally, an injured worker’s activity should stay consistent with the doctor’s restrictions and advisements.
 There is a difference between a temporary total disability and a partial disability.
-This is why talking to you doctor on limitations and restrictions is advisable.
+This is why talking to your doctor about limitations and restrictions is advisable.

 Temporary Total Disability:

 For example, if the medical provider has stated that the injured worker has a temporary total disability; it would not be advisable to partake in activities such as mowing the lawn, shoveling snow, or any recreational activity.
 However, if you have a vacation already scheduled, and you’ve been advised to spend time recuperating, it may be possible to still take that vacation and spend it relaxing.
 Workers’ compensation claimants who decide to go on vacation should consider the following when deciding to go on vacation while receiving benefits: If you perform activities on vacation that you are supposed to avoid based on a doctor’s recommendation, you risk losing your workers’ compensation claim.
 You should discuss this with your doctor and lawyer, and it is not advised to skip or miss any appointments due to a vacation.